Stinky shoes?

 Kids can have stinky feet…but then they become teenagers and it can be sooo much worse (trust me, when you think it can’t get worse, it can)

-Practice good foot hygiene.
+• Tip 1 – Practice good foot hygiene.
 Shower daily and make sure they’re washing their feet with soap.
-Antibacterial or charcoal-based soaps are a good choice.
-Dry feet thoroughly before putting on socks and shoes.
+Dry feet thoroughly before putting on socks and shoes – warm moisture encourages bacterial growth.
 Keep toenails neatly trimmed.

-Wear clean socks.
+• Tip 3 – Wear clean socks.
 Always wear socks with shoes.
-Get no-show socks if it’s a style-thing.
+Get no-show socks if it’s a style thing.
 Make sure they’re wearing clean socks each day.
-Some teenagers can get lazy about laundry and just grab the first pair they see (which may be a pair left on the floor from yesterday) If their feet sweat a lot during sports practice, change socks when done.
+Some teenagers can get lazy about laundry and just grab the first pair they see (which may be a pair left on the floor from yesterday).
+If their feet sweat a lot during sports practice, have them change their socks after practice.

 Don’t use fabric softener because it just causes buildup on laundry and doesn’t it allow it to get as clean.
-Use a vinegar rinse in the laundry (pour white vinegar in the fabric softener cup of your washer).
-Use wool dryer balls and don’t over-dry to help deal with static.
+Use a vinegar rinse in the laundry (add distilled white vinegar to the fabric softener cup of your washer).
+Use wool dryer balls instead and don’t over-dry to help deal with static.

 You can also try adding baking soda to the laundry to absorb odors.
 Other options to try are Lysol Laundry Sanitizer or Oxi Clean with Odor Blasters.
-If the socks have a lot of buildup, you can try laundry stipping.
+If the socks have a lot of buildup of dirt and odors, you can try laundry stipping.

 laundry stripping: